matthewsnell/recime/server/README.md

 #### Install dependecies
 `npm i`

-Copy `db-blank.sqlite` and rename it to `db.sqlite`
+To create the database please run `node factory.js` which will create and populate a database with all of the data.

-This is a blank database with the correct scheme setup.
-Do not delete `db-blank.sqlite` as others will need this in bitbucket to run this setup.
+To reset the database at anypoint just run this script again and it will reset the database back to default.

 #### Start the server